denten-courses/LITAI/README.md

   (pages 229-235), and "Letter to John Fredrick, Duke of Brunswick-Hanover" (pages 259-263) in [*Philosophical Papers and Letters*][405] by Leibniz.
 - "The Book of the Machines" chapters (ch.
 23-25) in Samuel Butler's [*Erewhon*][403] (1872).
-- Explore "[Sketch of The Analytical Engine Invented by Charles Babbage By L. F. MENABREA of Turin, Officer of the Military Engineers from the Bibliothèque Universelle de Genève, October, 1842, No. 82 With notes upon the Memoir by the Translator Ada Augusta, Countess of Lovelace][404]."
+- **Explore**: "[Sketch of The Analytical Engine Invented by Charles Babbage By L. F. MENABREA of Turin, Officer of the Military Engineers from the Bibliothèque Universelle de Genève, October, 1842, No. 82 With notes upon the Memoir by the Translator Ada Augusta, Countess of Lovelace][404]."